cole007/textpattern-statamic/README.md

 Instructions
 ------------

-1. Create 'statamic' folder at your site root, ensure has suitable write permissions enabled (755 or higher)
+1. Create a 'statamic' folder at your site root, ensure has suitable write permissions enabled (755 or higher)
 2. Place output.php in this folder, be sure to update/customise the configuration settings accordingly
 3. Access the URL via your web browser, eg http://www.domain.com/statamic/output.php
 4. New files will be created in a format suitable for adding into the Statamic '_content' folder